in-person instruction + job placement support + post-graduation professional development

 He has been coding in one language or another for half his life.
 At thoughtbot, he has built small and large Rails applications, and ran the apprentice.io program.
 He found Ruby in 2005 and hasn’t looked back since.
 In his free time, he likes to lift heavy things and watch Joss Whedon shows.

-This bootcamp runs in-person for 12 weeks, Monday through Friday.
+This bootcamp runs in-person for 12 weeks, Monday through Friday, from 9 am - 6 pm.
 It is preceded by online pre-work and followed by 12 more weeks of online post-graduation training and support.

 The bootcamp experience is intense, but it is not meant to burn out students.
 Metis believes that a student’s brain is like a muscle and the brain must take time to recover.
 Therefore, we operate five days a week from 9-6.